rbuurma/rise-2015/Assignments/Rise_assignment_1.md

 These instructions are adapted from ["Running the Stanford NER on Windows,"](http://imgur.com/a/yCPJx) by Rise of the Novel 2015 student Claudia Lo.

 1. Open the file named "ner-gui.bat" in the NER folder.

-2. The NER program should open in two windows: in your Terminal and in a Java application window.
-In the second window, erase the pre-loaded text and click File -> Open File in the menu to open the clean Project Gutenberg version of *Crusoe* you will find in both the assignment folder and the repository.
-(We will talk more about how we create and find usable machine-readable text files of our novels in future assignments, and you will learn to create them yourself.)
-3. Click "Classifier" and choose "Load CRF from file."
-Navigate to where you have installed the NER and find the "Classifiers" folder.
-Select the file with 7 entities that ends in gz (full name "english.muc.7class.distsim.crf.ser.gz").
-The seven entities (or categories the NER reads for) will appear on the right side of the window.
-4. Click the "Run NER" button then WAIT.
-It is likely that nothing will happen for the first few seconds, but clicking the button again will cause the NER to run twice, giving you duplicate results.
-5. Eventually, the text of RC will appear in the window with the relevant words tagged in the various entity colors.
-Interesting!
-But not very easy to use.
-6. Luckily, a more flexible form of the tagged entities awaits you in your Terminal.
-Click over to the Terminal now, and use Command-A and then Command-C to copy the entire list.
+   [FILL THIS IN.]

-7. Download, install, and open [Notepad++](https://notepad-plus-plus.org/download/v7.1.html), a text editor that will help you process your results.
+2. Download, install, and open [Notepad++](https://notepad-plus-plus.org/download/v7.1.html), a text editor that will help you process your results.
 Create a new file, paste the full list into it, and name it in some regular, identifiable way (for example, "RCNER.txt" or "RCList.txt").

 ### Troubleshooting